Organize large collection of user stories with ease.

 Oversee the user stories of the entire product.
 Create, prioritize and re-locate user stories on-the-fly.

-Estimating user story both in story points and hours at the same time, eliminate project spike and deal with technology risk stick again in Sprint iteration 0.
+Estimating user story both in story points and hours at the same time, perform spike investigation and deal with technology risk stick again in Sprint iteration 0.
 Seamlessly integrated with story map, and scrum and sprint process.

 Edit, prioritize, label user stories with easy drag & drop GUI.
 Manage and organize stories with multiple sprints and epics.
 Synchronize stories with story map and teamwork capabilities in real-time.